 Students will be placed in one of an array of diverse advanced studio offerings, developed to provide students opportunity to deeply engage topics within the expansive discipline of architecture, and reflective of the expertise and interests of the full design faculty.
-Studio project sizes,
+Studio project sizes, types and sites will vary, along with pedagogical methods.
+Course is

 Credits: 6.
 Contact Hours: 8 hr./wk.
-Prerequisite: ARCH 74501 and ARCH 74401 and ARCH 85201
+Prerequisite: ARCH 74100.